gerritjvv/blog/code/graalvm/polygot/polygot/README.md

 ## Java to Python and back

+#### Maps and Lists

+Maps, Arrays and Lists need to be wrapped in a ProxyObject or ProxyArray interface to be use-able in Python as native objects arrays and lists.

 #### Create a Java object and call methods on it from Python
 then returning a Java class from Python to Java.